-The broad-ranging research conducted at the University of Gothenburg has proved successful in many contexts.
-The research interests of the 2700 researchers/teachers and doctoral students span from developmental biology, logistics and gender studies to design and marine mammals.
-The University’s list of renowned researchers includes Nobel Prize winner Arvid Carlsson.
+The broad-ranging research at the University of Gothenburg is innovative, characterised by multidisciplinary cooperation, closely linked to education and stands in close contact with society.
+Our 2700 researchers, teachers and doctoral students span from developmental biology and gender studies to logistics and marine mammals.
+The University’s list of renowned researchers includes Nobel Laureate in Medicine Arvid Carlsson (2000).